 Parliament House, Australian Capital Territory

 The home of Australian federal politics, Parliament House is one of the country’s most important buildings.
 Located in the heart of Canberra, Australia’s capital, the unique structure stands tall on Capital Hill, overlooking the surrounding city.
 Opened in 1988, it’s a great place to head to learn more about the Australian political system, with large portions of the grand building open for the public to explore.
-Time your visit right to take a seat in parliament’s public galleries and watch on as the country’s politicians discuss the latest legislation and are scrutinised by their counterparts during question time.
+Time your visit right to take a seat in the public galleries and watch on as the country’s politicians discuss the latest legislation and are scrutinised by their counterparts during question time.

 Rottnest Island, Western Australia